Tracy and Cal work for a company that names “Collaboration” as a core value, but no one has ever defined collaboration.

 In some of the teams I’ve worked with, there’s very little agreement as to the meaning.
 Tracy feels hung out to dry while Cal knows he’s got her back.
 Often, the argument is not so much about the facts of who’s doing what, but about what it means to truly have your teammate’s back.

 This is something I give a lot of thought to.
 “Got Your Back” is a central principle in every training program conducted by my company, The Yes Works.
-We use theater improv principles to train teams to function at higher and higher levels of teamishness through exceptionally collaborative relationships.
+Our Adeptability Training is built on principles from neuroscience, organizational psychology, improvisation, and best practices in leadership practice.
+We help teams to function at higher and higher levels of teamishness through exceptionally collaborative relationships.
 “Got Your Back” (which we describe as making your teammates look good — and be good) is one of my favorites among those principles.
 Everyone can always improve in their practice of it.

 As Lon, a recent acquaintance of mine, told me today over coffee, “I ask myself, ‘who do I need to be to amplify my wife’s best?’
 And she asks herself, ‘Who do I need to be to amplify Lon’s best?’”
 That’s not a question with one simple answer.
 And it’s a question of a higher level than most use when considering how to have a team mate’s back in collaboration.